amit8001/liri-node-app/README.md

 For movie-this option, you can pass movie name without quotes as well.
 If no movie is passed, it defaults to the movie, Mr Nobody.</br>
 For getting your tweets data, simply issue the command: node liri my-tweets.</br>

 Please note that you need to use your own Spotify keys, Twitter keys & Twitter Screen name in an .env file.
-Also run npm install to install the required modules as listed as dependencies in the package.json file.
+Also run npm install to install the required modules as listed as dependencies in the package.json file.</br>

+Finally your main code(entry point) is liri.js.